Homeopathy 4 EveryoneHomeopathy ForumsHomeopathy GroupsInternational Seminars CalendarAudio LecturesVideo LecturesPosology ProHomeopathy Crosswords

 And that ruined your Christmas?

 Hello!
 Do you know who James Brown is????
-I cried and cried!
-James Brown embodies the entire meaning of life!
+He’s the King of Soul!
+Soul Brother Number-One!
+I burst into tears!

 Kelly, you can present your case now.

-I’ll try Elaine, but I’m not promising anything!
-OK, this is the case of my son, ”D”.
 D was having terrible obvious stomach bloating.
-He had stomach burning, throwing up, diarrhea, writhing and moaning in pain.
+He had stomach burning, vomiting, diarrhea, writhing on the floor and moaning in pain.
+It just doesn’t get any worse to watch something like that.
 When he went to the bathroom the smell was awful!!!

 These stomach episodes would last a long time and come like in a series.
-We used to blame it on soda, vinegar (as we know D loves vinegar) or overindulging.
-However D is a good eater.
+We used to blame it on soda, vinegar (as we know D loves vinegar) or overindulging in food.
 We even took him to the emergency room once thinking he might have appendicitis!
+That’s how bad it was!

 His stomach has been sensitive for a long time.
 My mother insisted that I make an appointment with a gastroenterologist.
-I told her that you had given him a remedy _______ and if that didn’t work I would consider it, but D has been fine ever since!
-The electrical pains were another thing.
-They occurred alot in school and sometimes at home.
+I told her that you had given him a remedy _______ and if that didn’t work I would consider it, but D has been fine ever since your remedy, thank heaven!
+The “electrical” pains were another thing.
+They occurred a lot in school and sometimes at home.
 I would dismiss the complaint as odd.
 I did not understand it and didn’t want to make an issue out of it in front of D. He was definitely getting them since the last 8 months to a year.

-He was in so much pain from his stomach he would moan and wriggle on the floor.
-D has zero tolerance for pain, but I know that he was not faking it becasue of the intense vomiting.
+He was in so much pain from his stomach he would moan and writhe on the floor.
+D has zero tolerance for pain, but I know that he was not faking it because of the intense vomiting.
 D also gets hiccups a lot.

 This stomach pain has progressively gotten worse.
 When he was approximately 12 months old he would poop acid.
 I mean it.
 D would not eat food at that time.
 His favorite thing to have was orange juice.
 The only milk he had at that point in his life was from me nursing him.